-A minor in computer science requires completion of CS 143M Introduction to Computer Science, CS 221N Data Structures, and three computer science courses numbered 300 or above.
+A minor in computer science requires completion of CS 143, CS 221N, and three computer science courses numbered 300 or above.
+ES 341N can also count as one of these three courses.
 These courses must not duplicate courses used by students to satisfy major or concentration requirements.

 CS 110M: Survey of Computing

 Introduction to history of computing, operating systems, problem solving and writing computer programs, basic computer architecture, networks and the Internet, theoretical concepts such as binary numbers, applications such as FTP, SSH, spreadsheets, and basic web site construction.